Racial Equity

 Why is this important?

 Arrests represent an individual's entry into the criminal legal system.
 Increases in arrest rates can be an indication of increased crime, increased enforcement, or both.
-Disparities in this rate by race or ethnicity can highlight structual differences in how communities are affected and treated by the public safety system.
-Having beem arrested can impact a person's ability to access employment and other opportunities.
+Disparities in this rate by race or ethnicity can highlight structural differences in how communities are affected and treated by the public safety system.
+Having been arrested can impact a person's ability to access employment and other opportunities.

 How is our region performing?

-In 2023, arrest rates in the Mid-Hudson Valley region were below the state (excluding NYC).
-Rates were highest among Black or African Americans at 44 per 10,000 residents.
-This rate was followed by 22 per 10,000 for Hispanic residents, 11 per 10,000 for White residents, and 4 per 10,000 for Asian residents.
-Arrest rates for all racial groups were highest in Greene (at 100 for Black residents, 32 for Hispanic residents, 18 for White residents, and 15 for Asian residents).
-Rates were lowest for Black, White and Asian residents in Putnam (34, 7, and 2 respectively) and lowest for Hispanics in Dutchess (17).
+In 2024, arrest rates were highest among Black or African Americans at 43 per 10,000 residents.
+This rate was followed by 22 per 10,000 for Hispanic residents, 11 per 10,000 for White residents, and 5 per 10,000 for Asian residents.
+Arrest rates for all racial groups were highest in Greene (at 74 for Black residents, 33 for Hispanic residents, 18 for White residents, and 19 for Asian residents).
+Rates were lowest for Black and White residents in Putnam (27 and 7 respectively) and lowest for Hispanics in Dutchess (18).

 Why do these disparities exist?